SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 The material of the mooc available at [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org) has been used for very successful lectures.

-We describe here after the pedagocial objectives, some key insights.
+We describe here some possible pedagocial objectives, some key insights, and different setup to take advantages of such material.

 ### Possible pedagocial objectives

-The material proposed by the mooc can be used to give lectures on
+The material proposed by the mooc can be used to give lectures on the following topics:

 - Basic object-oriented programming (excluding Law of demeter, Typing, Design pattern for example)
-- Test Driven Design
+- Test-Driven Design
 - Advanced object-oriented design

+In addition and as we will show below, such goals can be easily enriched with soft skills such as:

+- how to find information?
+- how to report information?
+- how to get some help by asking questions in forums or online chat?

 ### Essence of OO Design from 1/2 to 1 Day Lecture